gousiosg/homepage/_posts/2014-10-03-How-do-project-owners-use-pull-requests-on-Github.md

 The most important factor leading to acceptance of a contribution is its quality.
-Quality has many manifestations in our response set; integrators examine the source code quality and code style of incoming code, along with its documentation and granularity.
-At a higher level, they also examine the quality of the commit set and whether it adheres to the project conventions for submitting pull requests.
+Quality has many manifestations in our response set; integrators examine the *source code quality* and *code style* of incoming code, along with its documentation and granularity.
+At a higher level, they also examine the quality of the commit set and whether it adheres to the project *conventions* for submitting pull requests.

-A second signal that the integrators examine is project fit: does the pull request fit the project roadmap?
-A variation is technical fit: does the code fit the technical design of the project?
+A second signal that the integrators examine is *project fit*: does the pull request fit the project roadmap?
+A variation is *technical fit*: does the code fit the technical design of the project?

-It is interesting to note that the track record of the contributors is ranked low in the integrator check list.
+It is interesting to note that the *track record* of the contributors is ranked low in the integrator check list.
 This is in line with our earlier analysis of pull requests, in which we did not see a difference in treatment of pull requests from the core team or from the project’s community.